jbcodeforce/jbcodeforce.github.io/docs/coding/tekton.md

 `Buildah` is a tool that facilitates building Open Container Initiative (OCI) container images.
 It provides a command line tool that can be used to create a container from scratch or using an image as a starting point.

-> You need to use persistence storage when your data must still be available, even if the container, the worker node, or the cluster is removed.
+> We need to use persistence storage when our data must still be available, even if the container, the worker node, or the cluster is removed.
-You should use persistent storage in the following scenarios:
+We should use persistent storage in the following scenarios:

 >  * Stateful apps
 >  * Core business data